Table of Contents

 The Soviet Union's Global Calculus

-From Moscow's perspective, the deployment in Cuba was geographically symmetrical to NATO's forward-deployed missiles in Turkey and Italy.
-The Jupiter missiles in Turkey, with a range of 1,500 miles, could strike targets in western Russia.
-By placing missiles in Cuba, Khrushchev sought to achieve "strategic parity" and gain leverage in Berlin negotiations.
-The geography of the Soviet Union itself—its vast landmass, its long coastline, and its limited warm-water ports—influenced the decision.
-Cuba offered a forward base that bypassed NATO's defensive line in Europe and directly threatened the United States, something no other location could provide.
+From Moscow’s perspective, the deployment of nuclear missiles in Cuba was a geographically symmetrical response to NATO’s forward positioning of similar missiles in Turkey and Italy.
+American Jupiter missiles in Turkey, with a range of approximately 1,500 miles, could strike deep into the western Soviet Union.
+By placing missiles just 90 miles from the U.S. coastline, Khrushchev sought to achieve "strategic parity" and enhance Soviet leverage in ongoing Berlin negotiations.

 Key Locations in the Crisis